 The event will provide refreshments in a relaxed atmosphere, and is thus a perfect way to discuss the Insider Threat with other cybersecurity professionals.

-The event is only two days away, so do not hesitate to sign up to save your place.
+The event is just over a week away, so do not hesitate to sign up to save your place.
 You can sign up here.

 The threat landscape for financial institutions has changed considerably since the DDoS attacks of 2012.
 Watch this webinar with Rich Bolstridge, Chief Strategist, Financial Services, at Akamai Technologies for an overview of how the definition of “adequate cybersecurity” has shifted.